Birdman of Alcatraz (film): Casting

 Gaddis was originally tested to play himself in the film, though experts suggested that the illusion is lost if someone plays themself and the role ultimately went to Edmond O'Brien.
-O'Brien studied the mannerisms of Gaddis to try and replicate them and even reluctantly smoked the same cigarillos, although hoped that his scenes would not take too long so that he would be able to stop smoking.
+O'Brien studied the mannerisms of Gaddis to try to replicate them and even reluctantly smoked the same cigarillos, although he hoped that his scenes would not take too long so that he would be able to stop smoking.
 Gaddis worked in capacity of technical advisor on the film and attended set every day.
 He emphasized that "the film won't gloss over the facts of Stroud's criminal history", hoping that the film would get him released from prison, as the book got him transferred from Alcatraz prison.

 Filming

 The movie began filming during the fall of 1960 under the working title of The Man from Alcatraz.
 Lancaster began filming after concluding his previous movie A Matter of Principle.
 As shooting was not permitted within Alcatraz itself, the sets were constructed within two buildings situated at Columbia Studios.
 For the prison laundrette scene which lasts for around 90 seconds, an entire steam laundry from 1914 was brought on set, complete with all piping and machinery which was operational.
 For scenes in Stroud's isolation cell, the small set size meant that the movie camera required around a third of the amount of available space.

 The movie features many birds being friendly around Lancaster, to which he explained they had been specially trained by two men brought on to the set from Japan.
 Lancaster advised that on some days, they would "get a scene with the birds right off", yet other times it may take an entire day, suggesting that the short concentration span of the birds would mean they could entirely forget what they needed to do and therefore had to be retrained.
 Hollywood animal trainer Ray D. Berwick was among the bird trainers in the film.
 The cages were recreated from cigar boxes by skilled carpenters over a period of many hours, according to Martha Gaddis.